 Well, as you already know, working out on a regular basis is a must!
 And regular doesn’t mean a sorta hit and miss program that assures you will be in the gym x amount of times this week?

-You need to be so regular at the gym that they can set their clocks by your arrival and know exactly which days you will and will not arrive.
+You need to be so regular whether it’s in a gym or at home, that they can set their clocks by your arrival and know exactly which days you will and will not arrive.

 Don’t take any of this for granted, and don’t set up phone apps to remind you!
 Instead, buy a large desk calendar, work out an exact day and time schedule on the calendar and tape it somewhere that it becomes part of your life.